alicia-vanca/AzurLanePaintingReconstruct/README.md

 # Azur Lane Painting Reconstruction

-This script is a folk of [Senkin219's script](https://github.com/Senkin219/AzurLanePainting) with more flexible input directory, add fallback to get related asset files from base game AssetBundles folder if they are absent from the input folders.
+This script is a fork of [Senkin219's script](https://github.com/Senkin219/AzurLanePainting) with more flexible input directory, add fallback to get related asset files from base game AssetBundles folder if they are absent from the input folders.
 And some minor change.

 ## Usage
    - From this: